praewpi/mac-pomodorobar/README.md

 - `requirements.txt`: Python dependencies.

 ## Note
-This project is for learning and experimenting with rumps and Python menu bar apps.
+This project is for learning and experimenting with rumps to create menu bar apps.